sidvenkatayogi/brilliant-alpha/README.md

 **Persona — Maya, 29, product manager / curious self-learner.** She learns in ~10-minute phone sessions, bounces off symbol-heavy textbooks, and loves counterintuitive "wait, *what?*" moments.
-Every design call is resolved for her: shorter, more visual, more real-world, less notation. **No AI anywhere** — every check and every line of feedback is hand-authored and runs client-side.
+Every design call is resolved for her: shorter, more visual, more real-world, less notation. **The lessons use no AI** — every lesson check and every line of feedback is hand-authored and runs client-side.
+(AI appears only in the Phase 2 cohort + practice layer, below — never in the lessons themselves.)

 ## The five lessons (scenario games)